TNO-TSG/documentation/README.md

 ## Publishing the Documentation site

 The Jekyll page is automatically built and pushed to Github pages on commits to the `main` branch.
-At this moment changes to SASS & JS are not compiled by Github Pages, so before committing changes to SASS & JS files first run `npm run dev`.
+At this moment changes to SASS & JS are not compiled by Github Pages, so before committing changes to SASS & JS files first run `npm run dev`